 Air Fryer Plantains

-- 2 ripe plantains - (The should be almost all brown and very soft.
+- 1 ripe plantain – (It should be almost all brown and very soft.
 If it were a banana, you'd say it was no good, but instead, it's a perfect plantain!)

-- 2 teaspoons neutral oil - (I used avocado oil, but sunflower or organic canola oil would also be fine.)
+- 1 teaspoon neutral oil – (I used avocado oil, but sunflower or organic canola oil would also be fine.)

-- 1/8 teaspoon salt - optional, but recommended
+- pinch of salt – optional, but recommended

-- Slice your plantains at an angle, cutting pieces that are about 1/2" thick.
+- Slice your plantain at an angle, cutting pieces that are about 1/2" thick.

-- Toss the plantains, oil, and salt together in a medium bowl.
+- Toss the plantain slices, oil, and salt together in a medium bowl.
 Make sure that all of the pieces get coated in oil.

 Air Fryer Directions